Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 ```

 You can add many types of content to a folder, including sub-folders.
-After adding a few reports and videos to the Butterflies folder, the content would be organized like this, with two sub-folders within the Butterflies folder:
+After adding a few reports and videos to the Butterflies folder, the content is organized like this, with two sub-folders within the Butterflies folder:

 ```{figure} folders_within_folders.png
 :align: center